Universal Vessel Segmentation for Multi-Modality Retinal Images

-There are limited previous works which are extended beyond CF modality \cite{MMVesseg-Rodri, MMVesseg-Zhang, MMVesseg-StyleTransferPeng}.
-However, not only they did not work with as comprehensive modalities as we do, but also in these work one still needs to finetune a separate model on the target modality and each model only works for one modality.
-We instead aim to build a universal model to use a single model and allows robust segmentation for all the commonly-used modalities.
-The model will serve as an important tool in cross-modality retinal image study, which becomes increasingly important in modern research of the retina.
-To achieve the universal segmentation with limited labeled data.
-We propose our model in two major steps (\cref{fig:pipeline}).
-Firstly, we propose to use image translation as a preliminary domain adaptation method and train a model that translate input images from arbitrary modalities and cameras into a uniform Topcon (The Topcon TRC-50DX series is explicitly referred to as the gold standard in color fundus photography) CF image modality.
-We accessed abundant of de-identified multi-modality retinal images from multiple widely-used cameras (Topcon, Heidelberg Spectralis, Optos) at the Jacobs Retina Center at Shiley Eye Institute, University of California, San Diego (UCSD).
-Those images allow us to train a useful image translation model in a self-supervised approach.
+There are limited previous works that extend beyond the CF modality \cite{MMVesseg-Rodri, MMVesseg-Zhang, MMVesseg-StyleTransferPeng}.
+In addition to lacking comprehensive modalities (compared to our approach), one still needs to fine-tune a separate model on the target modality, where each model only works for one image modality.
+We instead aim to build a single universal model that achieves robust segmentation for all the commonly used modalities.
+The model could serve as an important tool in the cross-modality retinal image research, which becomes increasingly important in modern research of the retina.
+To achieve the universal segmentation with limited labeled data, we develop our model in two major steps (\cref{fig:pipeline}).
+First, we propose to use image translation as a preliminary domain adaptation method and train a model that translates input images from arbitrary modalities and cameras into a uniform Topcon (the Topcon TRC-50DX series is explicitly referred to as the gold standard in color fundus photography) CF image modality.
+We accessed an abundance of de-identified multi-modality retinal images from multiple widely used cameras (Topcon, Heidelberg Spectralis, Optos) at the Jacobs Retina Center at Shiley Eye Institute, University of California, San Diego (UCSD).
+These images allow us to train a useful image translation model in a self-supervised manner.